 Roaming around for 100 miles on a gallon is economical and relatively more environmentally friendly than any other means of transportation.
 Due to this reason, youngsters and especially students prefer 50cc scooters and mopeds.

-It helps you skip long queues swiftly
+It helps you skip long traffic lines faster

 Due to their small size, 50cc scooters and other two-wheeled vehicles are easier to handle in traffic and long queues.